Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

-The Philadelphia Eagles (1-1) are 4-point underdogs in a road NFC East matchup against the Dallas Cowboys (1-1) on Monday, September 27, 2021 at AT&T Stadium.
-The point total is set at 52.
+The Dallas Cowboys (1-1) are 4-point favorites when they host the Philadelphia Eagles (1-1) in an NFC East matchup on Monday, September 27, 2021 at AT&T Stadium.
+The total for this matchup has been set at 52 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.